Advertiser Disclosure

 Cathay Pacific Asia Miles continues to be one of the most underrated loyalty programs out there.

-There are tons of optimization to be had using Asia Miles, but the program is a bit complex.
-For this reason, we think Asia Miles is for “advanced award travelers.”
+Asia Miles offers tons of optimization, but the program is complex.
+For this reason, we think Asia Miles is for advanced award travelers.
 Let’s get into the routing rules.

-3. Oneworld Multi-carrier Award Chart (flying 3+ partners if part of your itinerary includes Cathay Pacific; otherwise, up to 2 partners without Cathay Pacific)
+3. Oneworld multicarrier award chart (flying 3 or more partners if part of your itinerary includes Cathay Pacific; otherwise, up to 2 partners without Cathay Pacific)

-Each of these is distance-based, and they are subject to different open-jaw and stopover rules.
-We will focus on Oneworld multi-carrier awards, as they are the most complex and can provide the most value.
+Each is distance-based and subject to different open-jaw and stopover rules.
+We will focus on Oneworld multicarrier awards, which are the most complex and can provide the most value.

 Here are the rules when using the multi-carrier award chart, as well as what they mean for you:

 1. If your travel includes Cathay Pacific, you may fly on 3 or more Oneworld airlines.
 Otherwise, you may fly up to 2 partners.
-Basically, you should add Cathay Pacific, if not for its amazing inflight product, because it allows you to fly more partners!
+You should add Cathay Pacific, if not for its amazing inflight product, then because it also allows you to fly more partners!

 2. The maximum distance you can fly in 1 itinerary is 50,000 miles (50,000 miles is an extremely long distance — 99.99% of travelers will be under this all the time).

-3. The total mileage is determined by the sum of the distances from each of the segments (airport A to airport B).
-For example, if you’re flying from New York to Hong Kong to New Delhi, you must add the total distances between the 2 segments as opposed to taking the distance between New York and Delhi without considering Hong Kong.
+3. The total mileage is determined by the sum of the distances from each segment (airport A to airport B).
+For example, if you’re flying from New York to Hong Kong to New Delhi (DEL), you must add the total distances between the 2 segments instead of taking the distance between New York and Delhi without considering Hong Kong.

 4. You are allowed a maximum of 5 stopovers, 2 transfers (layovers), and 2 open-jaws per itinerary.

-5. Mixed cabin awards will be charged the highest class mileage price for the entire itinerary.
+5. Mixed cabin awards are charged the highest class mileage price for the entire itinerary.
 Don’t book mixed cabins unless you don’t have a choice.

 6. You can’t book premium economy.